Universal two-parameter $\mathcal{W}_{\infty}$-algebra and vertex algebras of type $\mathcal{W}(2,3,\dots, N)$

 \section{Introduction}

 Associated to a simple, finite-dimensional Lie algebra $\gg$, a nilpotent element $f \in \gg$, and a complex parameter $k$, is a vertex algebra $\cW^k(\gg,f)$ known as an {\it affine $\cW$-algebra}.
-These are among the most important and best studied examples of vertex algebras in both the physics and mathematics literature.
+These are among the most important and best-studied examples of vertex algebras in both the physics and mathematics literature.
 The first algebra of this kind other than the Virasoro algebra is the Zamolodchikov $\cW_3$-algebra \cite{Zam}, and is associated to $\gs\gl_3$ with its principal nilpotent element $f_{\text{prin}}$.
 It is of type $\cW(2,3)$, meaning that it has a minimal strong generating set consisting of a field in weights $2$ and $3$.
-Its structure is more complicated than that of affine vertex algebras since the OPE relation of the weight $3$ field with itself contains nonlinear terms.
+Its structure is more complicated than that of affine vertex algebras since the operator product expansion (OPE) of the weight $3$ field with itself contains nonlinear terms.
 Similarly, $\cW^k(\gs\gl_n, f_{\text{prin}})$ was defined in \cite{FL} and is of type $\cW(2,3,\dots, n)$.
-For an arbitrary $\gg$, the definition of $\cW^k(\gg,f_{\text{prin}})$ via quantum Drinfeld-Sokolov reduction was given by Feigin and Frenkel in \cite{FFI}.
+For a general $\gg$, the definition of $\cW^k(\gg,f_{\text{prin}})$ via quantum Drinfeld-Sokolov reduction was given by Feigin and Frenkel in \cite{FFI}.
 This algebra is of type $\cW(d_1,\dots, d_m)$, where $d_1,\dots, d_m$ are the degrees of the fundamental invariants of $\gg$.
 The definition of $\cW^k(\gg,f)$ for an arbitrary nilpotent element $f$ is due to Kac, Roan, and Wakimoto \cite{KRW}, and is a generalization of the quantum Drinfeld-Sokolov reduction.
-Although the generating fields of $\cW(\gg,f)$ close nonlinearly under OPE, $\cW(\gg,f)$ is {\it freely generated}, meaning that it has a PBW basis consisting of normally ordered monomials in the generators and their derivatives.
+Although the generating fields of $\cW^k(\gg,f)$ close nonlinearly under OPE, $\cW^k(\gg,f)$ is {\it freely generated}, meaning that it has a Poincar\'e-Birkhoff-Witt basis consisting of normally ordered monomials in the generators and their derivatives.
 Equivalently, it has the graded character of a differential polynomial ring, and its associated variety is an affine space \cite{ArII}.